kea-dev/kea-dev.github.io/docs/_posts/2023-01-22-flipped-classroom.md

   slides:
 ---

 Teachers lecturing their students is old-school.
 But what's the alternative?
 Well, at least in theory it's easy to come up with a contemporary alternative: Rather than teaching knowledge, the teacher becomes an instructor who facilitates and sustains the student's learning.
-No _teaching_, just _learning_.
+No more _teaching_ from here on it's just _learning_.
 This blog is about my personal take on how to implement this in practice.
+A glimpse into what it implies to attend my class.
 {: .kicker}

 # Earning your banners - let's do the math
-In the context of The _European Credit Transfer System[^ects]_ (ECTS) points are measured relative to _time spent by the student._ In Denmark one point equals ≈28 hours spent by the student.
+In the context of The _European Credit Transfer System[^ects]_ (ECTS) points are measured relative to _time spent by the student._ In Denmark one point equals ≈28 hours.

 [^ects]: The European Credit Transfer System (ECTS) is an obligatory protocol which all Higher Educations in EU/EØS have committed themselves to be compliant with.
 In this system students earn ECTS points allowing them to freely exchange merits between relevant programmes all across the region.
 An ECTS point is essentially a measure of _estimated planned time spent by the student_.
 The Danish Ministry of Higher Education and Science has [interpreted](https://ufm.dk/uddannelse/anerkendelse-og-dokumentation/dokumentation/ects){: target="_blank"} how this system works in Denmark.
 All Higher Educations must adhere to this Danish interpretation.